 |Lighting tubes often have oxide-coated thermionic cathodes, to reduce the running voltage by enhancing the supply of free-electrons.
 Such cathodes are usually heated by ion bombardment rather than by passing a current through a resistive filament.
 Pre-heating of the cathode at switch-on however is a convenient way of getting the tube to start.||

-1% of atmospheric pressure or less), the tube emits light at
+is low (ca. 1% of atmospheric pressure or less), the tube emits light

-with such spiky spectra (e.g. yellow sodium-vapour street lights)
+such spiky spectra (e.g. yellow sodium-vapour street lights) are not

-are not usable as general-purpose or photographic light-sources
+usable as general-purpose or photographic light-sources because they

-in a given electronic state.
-The Heisenberg principle implies
+molecule can remain in a given electronic state.
+The Heisenberg

-that as the lifetime of given state decreases, its energy becomes
+principle implies that as the lifetime of given state decreases, its

-less and less well defined, the net result being that the characteristic
+energy becomes less and less well defined, the net result being that

-emission wavelengths are smeared-out into bands.
-In some (relatively)
+the characteristic emission wavelengths are smeared-out into bands.
+In

-are sufficiently smeared out that the output approximates white
+wavelengths are sufficiently smeared out that the output approximates

-light, or at least has sufficient red green and blue content
+white light, or at least has sufficient red green and blue content to

 Another way to obtain white light is to use the ultraviolet light from a low-pressure gas discharge to cause phosphors to fluoresce.
 This, of course, is the principle of operation of the ubiquitous fluorescent tube, which produces UV light using a mixture of mercury vapour and argon.